const-ae/ggsignif/tests/testthat/_snaps/errors.md

 # should not work

+    Problem while computing stat.
+    i Error occurred in the 2nd layer.
+    Caused by error in `setup_params()`:
+    !
 Can only handle data with groups that are plotted on the x-axis

 ---

+    Problem while computing stat.
+    i Error occurred in the 2nd layer.
+    Caused by error in `setup_params()`:
+    !
 Can only handle data with groups that are plotted on the x-axis

 ---